Page Impressions (PI)

 Targeting is the magic word for effective online advertising.
 Targeting is about reaching my target group as effectively as possible with as little money as possible.
 In essence, targeting allows you to display (and pay for) an advertisement only when it is seen by a user who is relevant to me.

-- A vintner wants to advertise an open day to attract new customer groups.
+- A vintner wants to advertise an open day in order to attract new customer groups.
 To do this, he analyses his potential target group and will find that mainly visitors who live within a radius of 50 km come into question.
-Furthermore, the visitors mainly come from a target group that is open-minded towards the topic of wine.
+Furthermore, the visitors mainly come from a target group that is open-minded about wine.

 - A wine merchant wants to promote his offer for the gastronomy.
 He is able to send his goods nationwide and therefore sees his target group in the whole of Germany.